 How to Make Perfect Play Dough at Home

-A few months back I wanted to test the eco cutters we have available on the store, but I didn't have any play dough to test them, so I decided to check the internet to see if I could find a quick and easy recipe.
+A few months back I wanted the kids to play with the eco cutters we have available on the store, but I didn't have any play dough to test them, so I decided to check the internet to see if I could find a quick and easy recipe.

-I looked YouTube for a few minutes then got to work.
-I think I tried three recipes.
-The worst I found simply mixed conditioner with flour.
-At first it was very soft and fluffy.
-I got excited and handed it right to my son.
-He took it from the kitchen to the playroom and then said, "mommy, I make big mess."
+I looked YouTube for a few minutes and decided to get to work.
+I tried three recipes and was disappointed each and every time.
+The worst recipe I found instructed to mix cheap conditioner with flour.
+At first it was very soft and fluffy, so I got excited and handed it to my son.
+He was excited too since we had already failed a couple of times.
+He ran with it from our kitchen to the playroom and then said, "mommy, I make big mess."
 I look over and the "play dough" had crumbled apart and was all over the playroom rug.
 Tired from trying recipes and getting nowhere, I brought out the vacuum and gave up.

-I'd completely given up on making my own play dough when I came across a post by @beadiebugplay where she mentioned making dough frequently as gifts!
-She sounded like a pro, and enough time had passed that I was ready to try my hand at DIY play dough again.
-I reached out and @beadiebugplay was kind enough to share the recipe with me.
-I'll be honest, my little helper took a bit of convincing.
-He didn't enjoy our past attempts at DIY play dough.
+Time passed and I'd completely given up on making my own play dough when I came across a post by @beadiebugplay where she mentioned making dough frequently as gifts.
+As an account I follow, I felt confident that she was much more qualified than the YouTube videos I had come across before, and I was ready to try my hand at DIY play dough again.
+My little helper took a bit of convincing this time around.

 🍁 Dry ingredients: